 A Look Into Chainmaille History

 First things first, let’s take a look at the use of the word chainmaille.
 It’s origins are commonly pinned to the French ‘maille’ and the Latin ‘macula’ meaning mesh.
 In modern use, it’s referred to as chainmaille and chainmail, along with their derivatives maille and mail.
-I sometimes use chainmail and mail, but will typically use chainmaille in this blog and website.
+Personally, I see both chainmaille and chainmail as valid spellings of the word, but I typically use the chainmaille variation.

 What Is It?